 Nurse Anesthetists have been known for being the happiest of all nurses in their careers.
 Specializing in Nurse Anesthesia while obtaining your online MSN degree will prepare you for working in advanced practices, hospitals, and other medical facilities that require anesthesia.
 Some of these include outpatient clinics, dental offices, pain management clinics, and operating rooms.
 Students learn to administer local, general, and regional anesthesia and they learn how to safeguard patients who are receiving a wide range of procedures or surgeries.
 Nurse Anesthetists are some of the most highly respected professionals in the nursing field and salaries average about $150,000 annually.

 Clinical Nurse Specialist

-Students who choose to become a Clinical Nurse Specialist get to choose from a wide range of specialties that are based on types of care, populations, and diseases.
+Students who choose to become Clinical Nurse Specialists get to choose from a wide range of specialties that are based on types of care, populations, and diseases.
 Although sometimes compared to Nurse Practitioners, Clinical Nurse Specialties primarily focus on expert, specialized care rather than primary care.
 They are found outside of primary care facilities and in hospitals too.
 They will take care of tasks such as data reporting, care plans for patients with unique circumstances, and collaborate with research projects.
 Salaries average about $100,000 a year.

 Research Nurses have one of the most interesting jobs when it comes to a career in nursing.
 In order to be qualified to become a Research Nurse, students must complete an accredited two-year MSN program.
 Typically, Research Nurses are employed by educational institutes such as colleges or universities, even business schools.
 Occasionally medical facilities or hospitals hire Research Nurses to enhance the level of instruction practicing nurses or nursing students are receiving in their department.
 The average job salary for a nurse is $77,000 per year.